 30-year (1961-1990) average climate data from the IPCC for each month of the year: mean/min/max temperature, precipitation and windspeeds. [ Note: Currently missing is a way to select months of the year in the climate data.
 The default month is currently set to "June". ]

 rivers, lakes and reefs

-The same GBIF occurrence map widget is also used in the "compare topics" view.
-See an example here.
+The same GBIF occurrence map widget is also used in the "compare topics" view (example).
 Clicking on the "+" action button on a topic adds it to the compare view.
 When two or more topics are added, the view is shown automatically to the user.
 The compare view allows for checking the differences (of the common Wikidata values) between multiple species, including their places of occurrence:

-Clicking on the GBIF app link will open up a content pane looking like this:
+Clicking on the GBIF app link (example) will open up a content pane looking like this: